 }

-The problem arises when, in addition to data, behavior is to be added.
+The problem arises when, in addition to data, you want to add behavior.

 Imagine we want to add a function that calculates the area.
-It makes sense for a shape to know how to calculate its area because it is something inherent and internal to the shape (it does not depend on anyone else).
+It makes sense for a shape to know how to calculate its area because it is something intrinsic and internal to the shape (it doesn’t depend on anyone else).

-At that time, the natural tendency to solve this was to employ function references as members of your grouping.
+At that time, the natural tendency to solve this was to use Function References as members of your grouping.
 For example,

 Shape {